Photograph of Harpy Eagle

 Tepuis

-There are no strict dry and wet seasons and it may rain at any time of the year but it is usually drier between October and April and this is the best time to look for birds, especially November to March.
+There are no strict dry and wet seasons and it may rain at any time of the year but it is usually drier between October and April and this is the best time to look for birds, especially February-March.
 Angel Falls however is usually at its best between May and September, and may be little more than a comparative trickle at other times of the year.

 Field Guide to the Birds of Venezuela by S Hilty.
 Helm, 2002.